iamdcj/javascripts/core/lexical-structure/reserved-words/README.md

 ## Sketchy Words

-There are a number of words which are not officially reserved words, and attempt to use these as identifiers is not a good idea.
+There are a number of words which are not officially reserved words, and you should not attempt to use these as identifiers.

 #### Global Properties